wcreus/KAGRA/README.md

 # KAGRA
-Some documents in Kagra like diagramm for my Notebook
+Some documents in Kagra like diagrams for my Notebook